Fortran-FOSS-Programmers/ford/README.md

   by Markdown.</dd>
   <dt>version</dt><dd>The version number (or name) of this part of the
   code.</dd>
   <dt>category</dt><dd>A category for this part of the code.
-Currently this is
+In future, FORD may
-  fairly useless, just being printed in the documentation.
-In future, FORD may provide lists of things in each category.</dd>
+  provide lists of things in each category.
+Currently it is primarily decorative, although it is used when the documentation is being searched.</dd>
   <dt>summary</dt><dd>A brief description of this part of the code.
 If not
   specified, then FORD will use the first paragraph of the body of your documentation.</dd>